Hideo-Matsuda/integrative_dp/README.md

 Tables 1 and 2 were obtained by this analysis.
 See "06_Cell_cell_communication_analysis.html" for the result of the analysis.

 7. Draw Venn diagram.
-Run the following file using RStudio
+Run the following file using RStudio.
 ```
 07_VennDiagram_LR.Rmd
 ```